FrancescoSaverioZuppichini/PyTorch-Deep-Learning-Template/README.md

 - modularity: we split each logic piece into a different python submodule
 - data-augmentation: we included [imgaug](https://imgaug.readthedocs.io/en/latest/)
-- ready to go: by using [poutyne](https://pypi.org/project/Poutyne/) a Keras-like framework you don't have to write any train loop.
+- ready to go: by using [pytorch-lightning.](https://pytorch-lightning.readthedocs.io/en/stable/index.html) one of the most used frameworks (even if is terrible) to train/evaluate your models
 - [torchsummary](https://github.com/sksq96/pytorch-summary) to show a summary of your models
 - reduce the learning rate on a plateau
 - auto-saving the best model